voidwyrm-2/TurtleScript/readme.md

 # TurtleScript
-TurtleScript is a scripting language I made that let's you control the Python turtle module with a coding language specifically made for it
+TurtleScript is a scripting language I made to control Python's turtle module

 Here's an example